Patternslib/Patterns/demo/inject/documentation.md

 content of `#content` on the current page.

 In another situation you may not want to replace content but add new content.
-You can easily do that by using a modifier.
+You can easily do that by using a modifier:

     <a href="latest-news.html#content" class="pat-inject"
        data-pat-inject="target: #news::before">Tell me more</a>